Preoperative Melatonin to Decrease Analgesia Usage After Third Molar Surgery

 Brief Summary

 The purpose of the study is to assess if melatonin given for three nights before wisdom tooth surgery decreases post-operative pain and pain medication consumption.
-Patients will receive either melatonin or a placebo for three nights prior to surgery and we will measure pre-operative anxiety, preoperative sleep quality, post op pain medication consumption, post op pain scores, and blood values.
+Patients will receive either melatonin or a placebo for three nights prior to surgery.

 Brief Title